To receive an M.A. in Security Studies students must complete 36 credits meeting the following requirements:

 - Technology and Security

-- Pass a comprehensive examination during students’ final semester in the program, concurrent with their enrollment in SEST-710: Research Seminar.
+- Pass a comprehensive examination during the student’s final Spring or Fall semester in the program.
 This is a four-hour typed exam which is taken on campus.

 - Maintain a cumulative GPA of 3.0 or higher.